dysphonia, voice Catherine Cawley dysphonia, voice Catherine Cawley

 Diagnosis is typically managed by a team.
 This team might include respiratory consultants, ENT, Physiotherapists, Speech and Language Therapists with a specialist interest in airways, Pulmonologists and Psychologists

-How can a Speech Therapist help Induced Laryngeal Obstruction?
+How can a Private Online Speech Therapist help Induced Laryngeal Obstruction?

+The gold standard treatment for ILO is Speech and Language Therapy.
 Clinical Specialist Speech Therapists play a crucial role in the management of Induced Laryngeal Obstruction.
-They can teach you rescue breathing strategies, throat and upper airway relaxation, throat care advice for a healthy larynx and behaviour change techniques.
+Speech Therapists can teach you how to identify your ‘triggers’ which may be environmental or situational.
+They can teach you how to control ILO and teach you rescue breathing strategies, throat and upper airway relaxation, throat care advice for a healthy larynx and behaviour change techniques.

 Read More